ali-raheem/alis_blog/_posts/2015-11-07-assorted-sorting.markdown

 }
 {% endhighlight %}

-This is the comparison function, our bubble_sort passes it void * but it's messy continuously dereferencing null points so we sanitise them to (Person *).
+This is the comparison function, our bubble_sort passes it void * but it's messy to continuously be dereferencing null pointers so we sanitise them to (Person *).
 Then we simply somehow come up with a way to compare them.
 The return statement I use is the easiest way and the compiler should handle it very well.

 Actually I checked it and it gcc performed excellently.